Andreas N. Angelakis: Career

 He has served as agronomist at the Greek Ministry of Agriculture (1964-1967), Director at the Agricultural School of Messara, Crete (1967-1973), water resources engineer at the Land and Water Improvement Services of the Ministry of Agriculture (1979-1980), and water resources engineer at the National Agricultural Research Foundation (N.AG.RE.F.), Institute of Crete (1993-2008).
 He was also adjunct professor at the Technical University of Crete, Chania (1989-2008); technical consultant at the Hellenic Association of Municipal Water and Sewerage Enterprises (EDEYA, 1991-2018) and technical advisor of FAO on wastewater treatment and reuse (1996-2018).
 He also was an elected member of the Administrative Board of N.AG.RE.F.
 (1993-1997).

 He was president of the European Federation of National Water and Wastewater Services Associations (EUREAU, 2008-2009) and member of its Administrative Board for 16 years (1993-2009).
 He was also Chairman of the EUREAU Working Group (WG) on Wastewater Reuse (2001-2007), member of the International Association on Water Pollution Research (IAWPR, 1980-1999) and the International Association for Quality (IAWQ) and member of the WG Board for Water Recycling and Reuse (1991-2005).

 He has been a member of the International Water Association (IWA) since its foundation (2000).
 He was president of the IWA Specialist Group (SG) for Water in Ancient Cultures (WAC) (2005-2019).
 In October 2019, he was elected President of the new Joint IWA-IWHA (International Water History Association) SG of Water Resources in Ancient Civilizations (WAC).
 He was also member of the IWA Strategic Council (2016-2019).

 Honors and awards

+2024 He was honored for selflessness contribution to the Association of Municipal Water Supply and Sewerage Companies and the Municipal Water Supply and Sewerage Companies of Greece.